 - Terra cotta saucer if creating your own water source

-Step 1: Decorate the terra cotta pot with the stones or pebbles.
+Step One: Decorate the terra cotta pot with the stones or pebbles.
 You only need to decorate the top half of the pot since the bottom part will be buried under the soil creating your toad cave!

-You can also create a little water bowl for them by using a terra cotta saucer (the ones that usually go under a pot to catch draining water).
+Step Two: You can also create a little water bowl for them by using a terra cotta saucer (the ones that usually go under a pot to catch draining water).
 We decorated the top edges of our water bowls with more stones.

 I love how the houses blend in and look so cute in the garden!
-I hope our toad friends stick around!
-See you tomorrow for another fun DIY project for the garden!
+I hope our toad friends stick around :) See you tomorrow for another fun DIY project for the garden!